ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 3. Click on the __arrow__ button located at the right bottom part of the bizCard to turn the bizCard around.
 ![bizCard more actions](img/1_bizcard_more_action.png)

-4. At the back of the bizCard you will see a new link called __Person Templated Link__.
+4. At the back of the bizCard you will see a new link called __Person Action__.
 ![bizCard action](img/1_bizcard_action.png)

-5. Click on the __Person Templated Link__ link.
+5. Click on the __Person Action__ link.
 This will load a web application (in a separate window) that uses information sent from the Verse bizCard.

 ### How it works
 If you have reached this step, congratulations!
 You successfully installed the Verse Developer Extension with one default application.
 But how does this all work?

 The external application is registered via the file `applications.json`, which is under the `src` folder.
-This file is also responsible for adding the __Person Templated Link__ templated link to the bizCard.
+This file is also responsible for adding the __Person Action__ templated link to the bizCard.

 Open `src/applications.json` in a text editor.
 It contains an array of objects.
 Each object contains an application, with one or more extensions registered under it.
 The URL for the external application is specified under the property `href`.